Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 Click on the 'Tasks' tab to display the list of tasks defined for this requirement.
 The list is empty, so let's change that:

-1. Because we want to enter the estimated effort for each task, before entering the tasks, first click on the 'Show/Hide Columns' dropdown list and hit the 'Show Est. Effort' column.
+1. Because we want to enter the estimated effort for each task, before entering the tasks, first click on the 'Show/Hide Columns' dropdown list and hit the 'Show Est. Effort' column

-2. Click the 'New Task' button (this adds a new task and associated it with this requirement)
+2. Click the `New Task` button (this adds a new task and associates it with this requirement)

 ![](img/Adding_Requirement_Tasks_19.png)

-3. Set the task's name to "Create user data tables"
+1. Set the task's name to "Create user data tables"

-4. Choose a 'Priority' level
+2. Choose a 'Priority' level

-5. Set the 'Est. effort' to 10.0h.
+3. Set the 'Est. effort' to 10.0h.

-6. Click 'Save'.
+4. Click `Save`.

 The new task has now been added: